CSCfi/csc-env-eff/slides/08_installing.md

 # Code categories
 - It is possible to install software on CSC servers
 - Start by reading the software documentation
-- Check the installation instructions to based the code type
-  - Installation method depends on code type
+  - Installation method depends on code type (or category)
   - Instructions found on the web rarely work "copy/paste" in HPC environment
-- Before doing a lot of work, check if an alternative is already available in [CSC application list](https://docs.csc.fi/apps/)
+- Before doing a lot of work, check if an alternative software is already available in [CSC application list](https://docs.csc.fi/apps/)

 # Binares
 - If you have ready made binaries, you can just try to run them
-- Problem with ready made binaries is that they are hardly ever optimal for the computer they are used on
+- The problem with ready made binaries is that they are hardly ever optimal for the computer they are used on
   - Especially MPI codes should always be re-compiled
-- Ready binaries should be considered if
+- Ready binaries can be considered if
   - Source code not available
-  - Software is compiled on identical computer
+  - Software is compiled on an identical computer
   - Software is for relatively light (serial or threaded) computation

 # Interpreted languages